-Bristol call on employers to get Disability Confident
+Bristol SLC calls on employers to get Disability Confident

 To mark the International Day of Persons with Disabilities, Bristol Sight Loss Council is calling on Bristol employers to make it easier for blind and visually impaired people to apply for jobs by committing to becoming Disability Confident Employers.